AgFunder Report Finds Dramatic Growth in AgriFoodTech Sector

 This shift toward climate-friendly practices advanced as stakeholders realize the impact of agriculture on the environment.
 The U.S. Environmental Protection Agency (EPA) estimates that in 2019 agricultural activities represented 10 percent of U.S. greenhouse gas emissions.

 Alternative protein companies also received a significant portion of the 2020 investments.
-Burnwood Taylor states, “Entrepreneurs and investors are very excited about the potential to replace animals in the food system with products that replicate the experience of eating meat and other animal products.”
+Burwood-Taylor states, “Entrepreneurs and investors are very excited about the potential to replace animals in the food system with products that replicate the experience of eating meat and other animal products.”

 Consumer demand is also driving this growth.
 A desire for more plant-based alternatives increased 27 percent in the past year, according to the Good Food Institute (GFI).
 In the last two years, plant-based meat sales have more than doubled and in 2020, and now represent a US$7 billion market.

-“AgriFoodTech is no longer an investment backwater; it’s a fully-fledged investment destination,” Burnwood Taylor tells Food Tank.
+“AgriFoodTech is no longer an investment backwater; it’s a fully-fledged investment destination,” Burwood-Taylor tells Food Tank.

 Image courtesy of Pixabay